apprenticeharper/DeDRM_tools/ReadMe_First.txt

-DeDRM application for Mac OS X users: (Mac OS X 10.5 and above)
+DeDRM application for Mac OS X users: (Mac OS X 10.4 and above)
 ----------------------------------------------------------------------
+This application combines all the tools into one easy-to-use tool for Mac OS X users.

-Drag the "DeDRM 5.3.1.app" application from the DeDRM_Applications/Macintosh folder to your Desktop (or your Applications Folder, or anywhere else you find convenient).
+Drag the "DeDRM 5.4.app" application from the DeDRM_Applications/Macintosh folder to your Desktop (or your Applications Folder, or anywhere else you find convenient).
 Double-click on the application to run it and it will guide you through collecting the data it needs to remove the DRM from any of the kinds of DRMed ebook listed in the first section of this ReadMe.

 To use the DeDRM application, simply drag ebooks, or folders containing ebooks, onto the DeDRM application and it will remove the DRM of the kinds listed above.

-For more detailed instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Applications/Macintosh folder.
+For more detailed instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Applications/Macintosh folder, including details of the extra step that Mac OS X 10.4 users need to take to use the application.